EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Introduction

-To tackle the above issues, we implement a comprehensive and easy-to-use code library for RL-based RSs, named \textit{EasyRL4Rec}.
-It provides a user-friendly framework with core modules with rich choices and a unified training and evaluating process, aiming to simplify the model development and experimental process in the domain of RL-based RS.
-The library is structured around four core modules: \texttt{Environment}, \texttt{Policy}, \texttt{StateTracker}, and \texttt{Collector}.
-These modules cater to different stages of the reinforcement learning interaction process. \texttt{Environment}, built from lightweight static datasets, provides feedback on upcoming actions.
+To tackle the above issues, we implement a comprehensive code library for RL-based RSs, named \textit{EasyRL4Rec}.
+It provides an easy-to-use framework with core modules with rich choices and a unified training and evaluating process, aiming to simplify the model development and experimental process in the domain of RL-based RS.
+The library is composed of four core modules: \texttt{Environment}, \texttt{Policy}, \texttt{StateTracker}, and \texttt{Collector}, which cater to different stages of the RL interaction process. \texttt{Environment}, built from lightweight static datasets, provides feedback on upcoming actions.
 The \texttt{Policy} module selects the optimal action based on the current state, which is encoded by \texttt{StateTracker}. \texttt{Collector} bridges the interactions between \texttt{Environment} and \texttt{Policy}.
 To address the difficulty of obtaining user states from environments, we implement multiple StateTrackers for state modeling, encompassing today's popular methods in sequential modeling~\cite{GRU4Rec-hidasi2015session, Caser-tang2018personalized, SASRec-kang2018self, NextItNet-yuan2019simple}.
-Since items in recommendation systems are discrete, EasyRL4Rec includes a mechanism to convert continuous actions to discrete items, allowing for continuous action-based policies.
+Since items in RSs are discrete, EasyRL4Rec includes a mechanism to convert continuous actions to discrete items, allowing for continuous action-based policies.

-Moreover, EasyRL4Rec provides a unified training and evaluation procedure by \texttt{Trainer} and \texttt{Evaluator} executors. \texttt{Evaluator} supports three modes, allowing for the removal of recommended items and a quit mechanism. \texttt{Trainer} offers two training paradigms: learning directly from offline logs or training with a pre-trained user model.
-With this unified and modular framework, we conduct comprehensive experiments on classic RL models and several recent work~\cite{Self-Supervised-RLinRec-Xinxin, DORL-gao2023alleviating}.
-The experimental results uncovered several intriguing insights, such as the \textit{Preference Overestimation} issue in offline RL.